ast-grep/ast-grep.github.io/website/guide/introduction.md

 ast-grep is a versatile tool for searching, linting and rewriting code in various languages.

-* **Search**: As a command line tool in your terminal, `ast-grep` can precisely search code based on AST, running through ten thousand files in sub seconds.
+* **Search**: As a _command line tool_ in your terminal, `ast-grep` can precisely search code _based on AST_, running through ten thousand files in sub seconds.
-* **Lint**: You can also use ast-grep as a linter.
-Thanks to the flexible rule configuration, adding a new customized rule is more intuitive and straightforward.
-It also has a pretty error reporting out of box
+* **Lint**: You can use ast-grep as a linter.
+Thanks to the flexible rule system, adding a new customized rule is intuitive and straightforward, with _pretty error reporting_ out of box.
-* **Rewrite**: ast-grep provide jQuery like utility methods to traverse and manipulate syntax tree.
+* **Rewrite**: ast-grep provide API to traverse and manipulate syntax tree.
 Besides, you can also use operators to compose complex matching from simple patterns.

 > Think ast-grep as an hybrid of [grep](https://www.gnu.org/software/grep/manual/grep.html), [eslint](https://eslint.org/) and [codemod](https://github.com/facebookincubator/fastmod).

+Wanna try it out?
+Check out the [quick start guide](/guide/quick-start)!
+Or see some [examples](/catalog) to get a sense of what ast-grep can do.
+We also have a [playground](/playground.html) for you to try out ast-grep online!

 ## Supported Languages